Somali court sends alleged rape victim and journalist to jail

 During the trial, the judge refused to hear the evidence of three witnesses who intended to testify in defense of Osman and Abdinur.

-Osman and Abdinur intend to appeal.
+Osman and Abdinur plan to appeal.
 Osman’s husband was acquitted due to a lack of evidence that he had helped set up the interview.

 Paris-based Reporters Without Borders ranks Somalia 175th out of 179 countries surveyed for its 2012/2013 World Press Freedom index, one place ahead of Syria.